excel-soft-bootcamp/identify-objects-continued-hemanth111p/Asp.Net assignments/Data Binding.md

 1.simple data binding :

---In simple data binding, the control is bounded to a data set.
+- In simple data binding, the control is bounded to a data set.
---The properties of the control are used for binding with the value.
+- The properties of the control are used for binding with the value.
---Depending on the control to be bounded, the binding’s property is set.
+- Depending on the control to be bounded, the binding’s property is set.

 example: